 They also include an option for an individual sound wall chart that can be included in a file folder for each child.
 As a reading interventionist traveling from classroom to classroom with my cart, I love this resource.
 My sound wall is totally portable and doesn’t take up much space!

 In 2022, the NAEP (National Assessment of Educational Progress) reported that the state of Louisiana had made significant gains in reading improvement and was actually one of the leading states in the nation.
 This is due to legislative and educational reform efforts rooted in the Science of Reading.

 One such effort is a hub to provide educators with supports and resources to help them easily implement research-based practices in their classroom.

 A FREE sound wall is one such resource.
 Included are instructions for assembling, phoneme and grapheme cards, and a sample picture of a real-life word wall.
 This is the only free resource that uses real photographs of children’s mouths!

 👉 Option 3: Colorado Department of Education

 Included with this FREE sound wall is a basic version, an advanced version, and an individual version which they call a placement version.
 It reminds me a bit of a placement, and is definitely a helpful resource for kids to include in their phonics notebook.

 No subscription is needed for this FREE Sound Wall starter kit.
 It includes everything you need to get started!

 Included are phoneme cards, word/picture cards, clip-art versions of mouth articulation cards, header cards, and blank cards.
-The blank cards would be awesome for adding those high-frequency words or other content-specific vocabulary you’re teaching.
+You can add our FREE high-frequency word cards or other content-specific vocabulary you’re teaching.

 - Orton-Gillingham Training: Everything To Know